Chicken with Peanut Sauce (Video)

 Chicken with Peanut Sauce is a recipe I’ve loved for years, and today I’m updating the recipe with better photos, plus two slight changes that I think make this delicious chicken dish even better!

 The recipe starts with trimmed chicken breast strips that are lightly browned.
 Then a few key ingredients are blended to make a creamy peanut/curry/ginger paste.
-Then you heat the paste and mix with coconut milk and chopped cilantro (if desired) and the result is a highly flavorful, fresh tasting sauce that really bumps up the flavor of whatever you serve it with.
+Then you heat the paste and mix with coconut milk and chopped cilantro (if using) and the result is a highly flavorful, fresh tasting sauce that really bumps up the flavor of whatever you serve it with.

 For years I made this recipe with trimmed boneless, skinless chicken breasts and pounded them.
 But when we recently decided to improve the photos we also decided the chicken would cook a bit more evenly (without pounding) if we cut the chicken pieces in half lengthwise.
 And that also gave more surface area to get covered with the delicious sauce.
 No worries if you prefer to keep your chicken breasts whole; either method will work.

-The other change we made was to skip the few tablespoons of chicken stock and use the whole can of coconut milk instead for the sauce, adding a bit more soy sauce and curry paste to be sure it was still really flavorful.
+The other change we made was to skip the few tablespoons of chicken stock and use the whole can of coconut milk for the sauce, adding a bit more soy sauce and curry paste to be sure it was still really flavorful.
 This Thai-inspired peanut sauce was really great on the chicken, but I you could also serve it on pork, fish, broccoli, or cauliflower.
 Anyone have other ideas for using the extra sauce?
 Let me know in the comments.

 What ingredients do you need?